jsmreese/moment-duration-format/README.md

 #### useSignificantDigits

 When `useSignificantDigits` is set to `true`, the `precision` option determines the maximum significant digits to be rendered.
 Precision must be a positive integer.
 Significant digits extend across unit types, e.g. `"6 hours 37.5 minutes"` represents `4` significant digits.
 Enabling this option causes token length to be ignored.

-See  https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString.
+*Using the `useSignificantDigits` option defaults `trim` to `"all"`.*

 Setting `trunc` affects the operation of `useSignificantDigits`.

+See the documentation for [toLocaleString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) for more information on significant digits.

 ```javascript
 moment.duration(99999, "seconds").format("d [days], h [hours], m [minutes], s [seconds]", {
     useSignificantDigits: true,